NVIDIA/GenerativeAIExamples/community/chat-and-rag-glean/README.md

 The implementation includes:

 - Gradio chat interface
-- Langgraph agent
+- LangGraph agent
-- Nvidia NIMs for the main LLM as well as RAG Embeddings
+- NVIDIA NIM microservices
 - Chroma DB for a lightweight vector DB
 - An internal knowledge base stored in Glean and available over the Glean Search API